Souha-Kabtni/Sales_Predictions/README.md

 <img width="560" alt="image" src="https://github.com/Souha-Kabtni/Sales_Predictions/assets/133057039/841e91c3-b7b9-4805-bb62-bcf28f5da21a">

-# Food Sales Predictions: Products & Outlets properties
+# Increasing Food Sales Predictions

+## Analyzing Products & Outlets properties in increasing sales

 A sales prediction for food items sold at various stores.
 The goal of this is to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.